Rynebenson/EaseIOCodeTest/README.md

 # Ease.IO Front End Coding Challenge

 This repository contains the code for a frontend application developed as part of a senior developer coding challenge.
-Below you'll find instructions for running the application, running the tests, app preferences, component differentiation, and API usage.
+Below you'll find instructions for running the application, running the tests, and application preferences.

 ## Table of Contents
 - [Running the Application](#running-the-application)